-Leeds University Library is one of the major academic research libraries of the UK, attracting students and scholars from around the world to its rich and extensive print, online and manuscript collections gathered during its 100-year history.
+Leeds University Libraries are among the major academic research libraries of the UK, attracting students and scholars from around the world to the rich and extensive print, online and manuscript collections gathered during its 100-year history.

 Leeds is the only library to have five of its premier Special Collections awarded Designated status, recognised as collections of outstanding international importance by the Arts Council.
 In 2016, Special Collections was awarded Archive Service Accreditation by The National Archives.

 Knowledge for All: Leeds University Libraries Vision for 2030